gaurangsathaye/JavaLRUMemoryDiskCache/README.md

 ExampleMyObjectToCache myObject = cacheMemoryAndDisk.get("key");
 Map<String, Object> stats = cacheMemoryAndDisk.getStats()
 ```
 You can create as many caches as you need.
 However you should use a single shareable instance of each cache you create.
-Caches are thread safe and the same instance of each cache should be used throughout you application.
+Caches are thread safe and the same instance of each cache should be used throughout your application.
 For example:
 ```java
 public class CarsCache extends AbstractCacheService<Car>{...}